-sesame coconut chutney recipe with step by step photos – this chutney is a variation of my mom’s sesame coconut chutney that she usually makes. the chutney pairs very well with idlis, dosa and with rice kanji (savoury rice porridge).
+sesame chutney recipe with step by step photos – this chutney is a variation of my mom’s coconut sesame chutney that she usually makes. the chutney pairs very well with idli, dosa and with rice kanji (savory rice porridge).

-you can make many varieties of coconut chutney recipes like red coconut chutney, hotel style coconut chutney and have them with south indian snacks like idli, dosas and uttapams. a simple chutney adds so much flavor and taste to south indian snacks that you won’t feel like having them without a chutney along with it.
+you can make many varieties of coconut chutney recipes like: coconut chutney, red coconut chutney, hotel style coconut chutney and have them with south indian snacks like rava idli, masala dosa and uttapams. a simple chutney adds so much flavor and taste to south indian snacks that you won’t feel like having them without a chutney along with it.

 the color of the chutney is bright orange as i have added kashmiri red chilies to the chutney. the only variation in this recipe is the addition of roasted peanuts and dry red chilies.

 this sesame coconut chutney does not have any tempering done. after grinding with some water, you can just serve it directly with idlis or dosas. so this is a quick and easy chutney, if you have all the ingredients at home. even bachelors or novice cook can make it easily at home.